DocumentationBook/SphinxDocumentation/research/sphinx/build_phases/index.rst

 #.
 Start the build phases by calling the ``app.build`` method.
    First, it declares the start of the READING phase.
-   Depending ot the command requirement and the source state, it calls one of the following methods:
+   Depending on the command arguments and the source state, it calls one of the following methods:

    *  ``build_all`` if the ``sphinx-build`` command requires to rebuild all documents.
    *  ``build_specific`` if the command requires to build the specific files.